Ali-Kazemii/FlutterBloc/README.md

-# chatty_block
+# Flutter Bloc Sample

-A new Flutter project.
+A Sample Flutter Project with Bloc state management, multithereading and async with api communication

 ## Getting Started